MicrosoftDocs/azure-devops-docs/docs/organizations/settings/show-bugs-on-backlog.md

 [!INCLUDE [temp](../../boards/includes/version-all.md)]

 As your team identifies code defects or bugs, they can add them to the backlog and track them similar to tracking requirements.
 Or, they can schedule bugs to be fixed within a sprint along with other tasks.
+When you *track bugs as requirements*, they appear on the product Backlogs and Kanban Boards.
+When you *track bugs as tasks*, the bugs appear on the Sprint Backlogs and Taskboards.
+For more information about other work item types, see [Add other work item types to backlogs or boards](#add-other-wits).

 ::: moniker range=">= azure-devops-2019"

 You can define this team setting for the [Agile](../../boards/work-items/guidance/agile-process.md), [Scrum](../../boards/work-items/guidance/scrum-process.md), and [CMMI](../../boards/work-items/guidance/cmmi-process.md) processes.
 The Bug work item type isn't defined for the [Basic](../../boards/get-started/plan-track-work.md) process, so there isn't a team setting for Basic.
 Instead, you should track bugs and code defects using the Issue work item type.
 ::: moniker-end

-When you track bugs as requirements, they appear on the product backlog and Kanban board.

 [!INCLUDE [requirements-term](../../boards/includes/note-requirements-terms.md)]

-When you track bugs like tasks, the bugs appear on the sprint backlogs and task boards.
-For more information about other work item types, see [Add other work item types to backlogs or boards](#add-other-wits).

 [!INCLUDE [temp](includes/prerequisites-team-settings.md)]